 For interactive theater try the Neo-Futurists/The Neo-Futurarium, 5153 N. Ashland Ave., where offerings veer sharply off the beaten path; phone (773) 878-4557.
 Kids can talk to the cast after each Adventure Stage Chicago production at the Vittum Theater, 1012 N. Noble St.; phone (773) 342-4141.
 At the North Shore Center for the Performing Arts in Skokie, 9501 Skokie Blvd., (847) 673-6300, new plays by emerging writers are showcased by the troupe of the Northlight Theatre, (847) 673-6300.

-Half-price tickets for most Chicago plays can be purchased the week of to the day of the performance at the Hot Tix outlets.
+If you're on a budget during your trip, half-price tickets for most Chicago plays can be purchased the week of to the day of the performance at the Hot Tix outlets.
 Outlets are located outside the Chicago Cultural Center at 72 E. Randolph St., or inside the Chicago Water Works building at 163 E. Pearson St., and are open Tues.-Sat.
 10-6, Sun.
 11-4.
 The Hot Tix outlet at 108 N. State St. is open Mon.-Sat.
 10-6, Sun.
 11-5.

 Information and details about the large variety of recreational facilities available in the Greater Chicago area can be obtained from the Chicago Park District, 541 N. Fairbanks Ct., which distributes free brochures describing all its offerings, licensing requirements and access locations; phone (312) 742-7529.